HoMedics HMC 500 Massage Chair Review

 So why do we call it S-Track, is that the shape of the track?
 Ding ding ding, 100 points!
 It’s called an S-Track because the track is slightly curved to allow for proper contour of the spine, which if you haven’t guessed yet, is naturally “S” shaped!

 Because of this tight spinal contour, S-Track chairs are incredibly effective at performing back massage.
 If you’ve ever used an S-Track unit before, you’ll know this!
+They also have really good stretch routines!

 #2 Comes Loaded With A Total Of 7 Automatic Massage Programs